-Drama, a full-year survey course, teaches the basics of dramatic arts and is open to all grades.
-Some of the units covered in the full year class are improvisation, dramatic structure and genres, technical elements of production, duet scenes & monologues, pantomime and playwriting.
-This course is taught by Mr. Bartlett and Ms. Davis.
+Drama, a full-year class taught by Mr. Bartlett and Ms. Baumgart.
+It teaches the basics of dramatic arts and is open to all grades.
+Some of the units covered in this full year class are improvisation, plot structure, theatre genres, technical elements of production, duet scenes, monologues, pantomime and playwriting.

-Technical Theatre, a single-semester, hands on stagecraft class focuses on all the technical elements that happen backstage before and during a production: construction, lighting, sound, costumes, painting and more.
+Technical Theatre, a single-semester, hands on stagecraft class taught by Mr. Bartlett.
+This class focuses on all the technical elements that happen backstage before and during a production: construction, lighting, sound, costumes, painting and more.
 Drama is a pre-requisite for this course.
-This course is taught by Mr. Bartlett, and Mr. Palmer.

-Advanced Repertory Theatre (A.R.T), a full-year course, is open to seniors by audition only.
-This select, performing comedy troupe focuses on sketch comedy writing and improvisation.
-A.R.T. produces two sketch comedy shows and two improvisation shows as well as traveling to the middle schools as part of the theatre outreach program.
-Drama, Actor's Studio, Technical Theatre are the pre-requisites for this course.
-This course is taught by Ms. Davis and Mr. Bartlett.
+Advanced Repertory Theatre (A.R.T), a full-year course taught by Mr. Bartlett.
+A.R.T. is open to seniors by audition only.
+This select troupe focuses on writing and performing sketch comedy and improvisation.
+A.R.T. produces two sketch comedy shows and two improvisation shows and travels to the middle schools as part of the theatre outreach program.
+Drama, Actor's Studio, Tech.
+Theatre are the pre-requisites for this course.

 The purpose of lab plays is to provide additional acting opportunities for our large department.
 These plays have a minimal technical work.
 Lab plays are perfect for students who work or are busy with other activities since the rehearsal process takes only three to four weeks.
 Lab plays are often experimental scripts which the director has chosen to exercise different creative strategies used in the play production process.
 In he past, North lab plays have been original scripts by area playwrights, small cast musicals, one acts, readers theatre, as well as student written plays.